sheta-darshan/pybox/README.md

 # pybox
-my pybox is with small projects which i learn
+"My PyBox is where I keep small projects that I'm learning from and experimenting with.
+It's a collection of practical learning exercises and explorations into different aspects of programming."